DongFengZero/IJCNN24/README.md

 Note: The dataset used in Section B: Performance Loss Experiment in Part V: Evaluation of the paper is the same as the third dataset in the 5-fold dataset.

+Correction:
+1. The confusion matrix of Fig8 is based on the label shown in the sub-figure title, and the sub-figure title is incorrect.
+2. The confusion matrices of Table I and Fig 8 correspond to each other and are from the same experimental data, but Table II is not from the same experimental data as Table I and Fig 8.

 ## All Matrix File:

 Address：https://pan.baidu.com/s/16o05_oxwDp6KbfgRzGpfRA?pwd=1wtv